 Apple officially confirmed that iPhones would support digital U.S. passport storage by the end of 2025, where identity could be verified without carrying physical documents.
-The update was expected to arrive with iOS 26.1 or iOS 26.2 and was meant to allow travelers to pass through TSA checkpoints using only their iPhones.
+Apple expected the update to arrive with iOS 26.1 or iOS 26.2.
+It designed the feature to allow travelers to pass through TSA checkpoints using only their iPhones.

-The feature was first announced in Apple’s updated iOS 26 roadmap after being left out from the main software release.
+Apple first announced the feature in its updated iOS 26 roadmap after leaving it out from the main software release.
 The company said the feature would first be available for domestic air travel only, and at selected airports in 11 U.S. states and territories.
 For international trips, travelers would still need to carry their physical passports.

 Apple said digital passports would be REAL ID–compliant and protected by Face ID or Touch ID, allowing secure and private verification through Apple Wallet.
 The company’s confirmation followed a similar move by Google Wallet in December 2024, placing Apple as a strong but later participant in the digital identity race.